thiagoecs/nameless/README.md

-# Nameless Project
+# Food Advisor

+Made by Nameless team

-Web application for sharing information about restaurants.
+Web application for sharing media about restaurants.

 For restaurant owners, they can upload pictures, promote their restaurants.